nomachinez/historical-collection-ng/README.md

 - The version of the doc in the original {CollectionName} collection is always the latest version.
 This makes it very easy to query the live version since in my applications, that is the most-referenced version.
 - To help with speed when replaying the deltas (e.g. when you're getting a previous revision), the library also supports automatic snapshots.
 This functionality will snapshot the live document in the _deltas collection instead of the actual delta every X deltas (5 by default).
 - The library will only update the deltas or live version if any the document attributes (except for those in the ``ignore_fields`` parameter) do not match.. unless you pass in ``force=True``.
-- When you update or insert a document into the collection, this library will add a key ("__HISTORICAL_COLLECTION_INTERNAL_METADATA") to the original document to keep track of the created, deleted, and updated states, the latest snapshot reference, and to hold arbitrary metadata that you may want to pass in.
+- When you update or insert a document into the collection, this library will add a key ("__DOC_HISTORY_INTERNAL_METADATA") to the original document to keep track of the created, deleted, and updated states, the latest snapshot reference, and to hold arbitrary metadata that you may want to pass in.
-- The Jordan's version of historical_collection relies on non-guaranteed row order consistency when finding all the deltas to give you the "live" version.
-This version keeps an explicit delta chain instead.
+- The historical_collection library relies on non-guaranteed row order consistency when finding all the deltas to give you the "live" version.  doc_history keeps an explicit delta chain instead.
 - We attempt to query and make changes in a transaction so that our reads and write are autonomous and consistency is guaranteed.
 - When you "delete" a doc through ``patch_many`` (with ``missing_mark_deleted=True``) you actually just _flag_ it as deleted.
 This is so you can keep a history of deleted documents. e.g. you can run a point-in-time query to get a list of all active docs during X period.
 At this point the retention period is infinite, or in other words, there is no facility to clean up those deleted documents and over time your database will grow and grow.
 I will probably add this in at some point and the new snapshotting functionality will help.